-The following publications are available for purchase in the online SI-Shop.
+The following publications are available for purchase in the online SI-Shop (apart from OP1).

 The Occasional Papers, published by the Society of Indexers, were intended to contribute to raising standards of indexing in the fields they covered, to stimulate indexers in all specialisms to think more deeply about the principles and methods of their work and to be useful to librarians and others concerned with the retrieval of information.
 Five were originally published, written by indexers who were all well known in their specialist fields.